-The metacentric height of a ship is the vertical distance between its center of buoyancy and metacenter (refer to figure 3 or 4).
+The metacentric radius of a ship is the vertical distance between its center of buoyancy and metacenter (refer to figure 3 or 4).
 This parameter can be visualized as the length of the string of a swinging pendulum of the center of gravity of the pendulum coincides the center of buoyancy of the ship.
 In other words, the ship behaves as a pendulum swinging about its metacenter.
 It is a different fact that, the metacenter of the ship changes itself, every moment.
 Why?
 Because with every angle of heel, the transverse shift in center of buoyancy (as shown in Figure 4) will vary, therefore creating a new metacenter.

 The importance of this parameter can be realised when the mathematical expression of metacentric radius is investigated.